Zaurash/proj10-FinalProj/README.md

 ## Authors

-Initial version by M Young; revised by Zachary Jones Collaborated with and helped tested by Caleb Friden
+Initial version by M Young; revised by Zachary Jones Consulted with and helped tested by Caleb Friden

 ## Files Changed